 (This post about important nurse supplies contains affiliate links.
 You can find our disclosure page here.)

-I am a registered nurse who has worked all over the hospital taking care of ER, Med Surg and ICU patients.
+I am a registered nurse who has worked all over the hospital, taking care of E.R., Med Surg, and ICU patients.
 As a result, I have seen it all and then some.
-And I still see new things that shock me everyday!
-That is why it is so important to be prepared with the right nurse supplies you need to succeed.
+And I still see new things that shock me every day!
+That is why it is so important to be prepared with the correct nurse supplies you need to succeed.

-This list is great if you are looking for gifts for nurses (especially a new graduate nurse!).
-Or if you are just looking to keep your professional nurse game on point!
+This list is excellent if you are looking for gifts for nurses (especially a new graduate nurse!).
+Or if you are looking to keep your professional nurse game on point!

 The following items are linked directly to the product on Amazon.
-I personally love purchasing my nurse supplies from Amazon for 3 reasons: free shipping with Amazon prime, I can find the best discounted price available and most importantly, the EASY return policy.
+I love purchasing my nurse supplies from Amazon for three reasons: free shipping with Amazon prime, I can find the best-discounted price available, and, most importantly, the EASY return policy.

 Whether trying to obtain a manual blood pressure or listening to lung sounds, every nurse needs to have a stethoscope.
 I bought a 3M Littmann Classic in nursing school, and I have been using it ever since.
 They are available in many colors and have a “non-chill” rim, so you don’t shock your patients with a cold stethoscope.ORDER NOW

 The Raptor Shears look like a fancy pair of scissors.
-But make no mistake, they are very high on my list of coolest and most important nurse supplies!
-These functional and handy shears are actually 6 tools rapped into one:
+But they are one of the most practical and essential nurse supplies.
+These functional and handy shears are six tools wrapped into one: